Get urgent medical help

 After hours health care

-An after hours health service may be able to help if you become unwell when your doctor or other health service is closed, and it isn’t an emergency.
+An after hours health service may help if you're unwell when your doctor or other health service is closed, and it isn’t an emergency.

 If you’re not sure what to do, call healthdirect on 1800 022 222 for advice.
 This is known as NURSE-ON-CALL in Victoria.
 You can call this number 24 hours a day, 7 days a week.